capsulephp/di/README.md

 Capsule does not offer:

-- **Annotations.** Annotations tend to couple a service to a particular container implementation; I think that kind of coupling is wise to be avoid on principle.
+- **Annotations and attributes.** Annotations and attributes tend to couple a service to a particular container implementation; I think that kind of coupling is wise to be avoid on principle.

 - **Caching and compiling.** These are nominally performance enhancers, but in my experience they are rarely necessary, and in those rare cases the